 Vacuum Storage Bags

 You can get these from Ikea etc and are surprisingly durable, their biggest advantage is they reduce the bulk so you can fit more rugs.
 Because you are storing these individually it makes them easier to put right out of the way into a roof space for example.
-Labeling these is also very easy and wont wear off like writing directly on the rug itself will do.
+Labelling these is also very easy and wont wear off like writing directly on the rug itself will do.